KWG NATURAL GAS CHROMIUM IP DIRECT REDUCTION IN A SOLID STATE

 This research area interacts closely with mineralogists, geologists, metallurgists, mineral processors, water researchers, energy researchers and chemists with the aim of improving process routes for metal extraction and product recovery.
 The goal is to develop cost-effective processes for sustainable and environmentally responsible extraction of metals from minerals while decreasing the negative environmental impact of metal extraction processes.
 It provides world class services for development of new mineral reserves, process flowsheet development, improvement of existing processes, and precise analysis of process changes before they are implemented for the ferrous and non-ferrous mineral processing industry.

-Ring of Fire ferrochrome was successfully produced at a laboratory scale in the Coleraine laboratories, which is an important development because these initial types of tests are necessary in order to create the parameters required to begin the next step; a full pilot ‘commercial scale’ of gas reduction of chromite into ferrochome inside the linear hearth furnaces at Coleraine.
+Moe Lavigne explained that Ring of Fire ferrochrome successfully produced at a laboratory scale in the Coleraine laboratories, an important development because these initial types of tests are necessary in order to create the parameters required to begin the next step; a full pilot ‘commercial scale’ of gas reduction of chromite into ferrochome inside the linear hearth furnaces at Coleraine.

 The Canada Canmet metallurgical facilities have been researching chromite for almost two years, and this summer, they successful produced ferrochromite carbide using KWG’s gas chromite reduction method.

 In September of 2017, their labs revealed spectacular results producing much larger ferrochromite carbide crystals that were first produced at the XPS Consulting Labs.